Fast, Safe, and Effective Treatment

 PRK can usually be completed in about 15 minutes, and your designated driver can take you home shortly after your procedure.

 Low Risk of Complications

-Since PRK does not create a flap in the cornea like LASIK, there is no risk of flap complications and a low risk of infection.
-Patients with active jobs or lifestyles also do not have to worry about the flap dislodging and causing issues.
+Since PRK does not involve creating a flap in the cornea, there is no risk of flap complications.
+PRK patients with active jobs or lifestyles do not have to worry about the flap dislodging and causing issues.

 Good for Thin or Thick Corneas

 To qualify for LASIK, your cornea must be thick enough to accommodate the flap.
-With PRK, the laser does not penetrate as deeply into the cornea.
-As a result, PRK provides those with thin corneas a safe, effective alternative.
+However, because PRK does not involve creating a tissue flap, it can provide an effective alternative.

 So how does it work?

 PRK Eye Surgery Can Improve Your Quality of Life

 Studies also show that 94 percent of PRK patients experience improved vision as long as 12 years after surgery.